Bl4Cc4t/GoodTwitter2/readme.md

 - Your profile appears on the left side for most pages
 - All display settings are supported!
   - The default and dim theme use the color palette from legacy twitter
+- Added toggle for nightmode when not logged in
+- Translate tweets directly in your timeline!

 ### Custom Settings
 #### Timeline